-He added that the result of the last year went beyond the economic rebound, compared to the contraction of 2020.
-“In 2021, apart from the rebound effect, we had dynamic movement in the economy.
+He added that the result of the last year went beyond the economic rebound compared to the contraction of 2020.
+“In 2021, apart from the rebound effect, we had dynamic economic movement.
 This was not only due to the dynamism of free zone companies but also because of the definitive regime.
 This circumstance means that the recovery of the economy of Costa Rica has been much more generalized,” he asserted.

 The improvement registered in 2021 was based on a rise in household consumption, which had a positive variation rate of 5.8%, compared to -5% the previous year.
 Additionally, private investment grew 15.5% last year, compared to the 0.9% variation registered in 2020.

 In contrast, public investment had a variation rate of -20.6% last year, compared to -10.6% in 2020.
 Cubero assured that, in 2021, the decline in state investment accelerated due to the Cochinilla Case, which involved kickbacks for public works projects.